Ms Tania Cubison

 Specialist interests: Burns; scaring; lower limb trauma reconstruction; microsurgery

 Miss Tania Cubison is a military plastic surgeon who first joined Queen Victoria Hospital as an SHO in 1996.
-Miss Cubison is a Lieutenant Colonel in the Royal Army Medical Corps, and is one of five military doctors currently posted to the trust.
+Miss Cubison is a Lieutenant Colonel in the Royal Army Medical Corps, and is one of two military doctors currently posted to the trust.
 As one of a small number of regular army plastic surgeons Lt.Col.Cubison has an operational role and will occasionally be deployed overseas.

 Miss Cubison underwent specialist registrar training in East Grinstead and Newcastle-upon-Tyne, and was awarded the McGregor Gold medal for the FRCS (Plast) examination in 2006.
 She completed her training with a specialist burn fellowship at St Andrew’s Burn Centre, Chelmsford and visits to burn centres in the USA.